Voting extended at 27 polling stations in Ontario, delaying counting in 19 ridings

 That party led by Mike Schreiner is hoping to expand its caucus of one seat -- won by Schreiner in Guelph four years ago -- and has been eyeing a potential opening in Parry Sound-Muskoka.

-The leaders are expected to hold events in the evening after the results roll in.
+The leaders are expected to hold events after the results roll in.

 Elections Ontario has said more than one million people voted in advance polls last month and also has noted a sharp rise in mail-in ballots requested compared with the 2018 election.